transieu102/kronus_cslr/README.md

 ## Reproduce Training

 1. **Get Config:**
-   - Download the configuration file for the model you want to reproduce from Google Drive (see challenge resources).
+   - Download the configuration file for the model you want to reproduce from the [Google Drive - Challenge Resources](https://drive.google.com/drive/folders/1EMjx0MYVghyJSPlEqKaahomhDNjMm3dM?usp=sharing).

 2. **Run Training:**
    - Use the following command, replacing `<config_path>` with your config file: